SAP-samples/teched2022-DA181/exercises/Exercise_2_SAP_HANA_STUDIO/README.md

 #### Create Calculation View BASKETANALYSIS_CALCULATE

-- Right-click on package "BasketAnalysis" and choose "New" and then "Calculation View"
+- Right-click on package "TECHEDUSERXX" and choose "New" and then "Calculation View"

 - Name the view "BASKETANALYSIS_CALCULATE" and press "Finish"